p4-team/ctf/2015-11-28-9447/dub-key/README.md

     print recv(), recv(), recv()
 ```

-And it actually worked on first attempt (after about 3 minutes and 20 tries).
+And it actually worked on first attempt.

 Flag: